-The Sort Macros by Date Used command in the View menu sorts the macros in the main window by date used (most recently executed at the top).
+The Date Used command in the View \blacktriangleright Sort Macros by menu sorts the macros in the main window by date used (most recently executed at the top).
 This is useful to see what macros you have recently executed, especially if you think one might have been executed inadvertently.
-You can also use the [H] button at the top of the macro editor to show the recently used macros.
+You can also use the $|\Re|$ button at the top of the macro editor to show the recently used macros.